shivangiigupta/Habit-Tracker-Google-Spreadsheet/README.md

 # Habit-Tracker-Google-Spreadsheet
 Google Spreadsheets is not merely a tool; it is a catalyst for efficiency, collaboration, and innovation.
 Its allure lies in its accessibility, real-time collaboration, versatility, and seamless integration with other Google Workspace applications.
+<p>A habit tracker on Google Spreadsheets allows you to monitor and cultivate positive behaviors.
+Create columns for dates and specific habits, entering data daily.
+Utilize conditional formatting for visual progress indicators, fostering motivation and accountability.
+This straightforward tool provides a systematic approach to building and maintaining habits.<p/>